Understanding is important

 To have a reasonable chance of successful queen introduction you need to have some understanding of why you may get failures.
 This may appear to be the wrong way of approaching the subject, but I think the elimination of as many of the likely problems as possible will increase success.

-Despite claims over the years, no method is 100% successful when performed over a lengthy period.
-Those of us who have introduced, or tried to introduce, many queens over a long time will tell you that you can have two colonies in the same condition, in the same apiary, on the same day and if you introduce a queen in the same condition into each, one will succeed and the other will fail.
+Despite many claims over the years, no method is 100% successful when performed over a lengthy period.
+Those of us who have introduced, or tried to introduce, many queens over a long time will tell you that you can have two colonies in the same condition, in the same apiary, on the same day and if you introduce a queen in the same condition into each, one may succeed and the other may fail.
 If they were two separate colonies belonging to two separate beekeepers one would say the method works, the other would say it doesn't.

 The pheromones that are given off by queens are individual, the difference can be quickly detected by bees, so an alien queen is soon recognised.
-In queen introduction we are waiting for the pheromones of the previous queen to diminish and those of the introduced queen dispersed throughout the colony, so she is accepted as theirs.
+In queen introduction, we are waiting for the pheromones of the previous queen to diminish and those of the introduced queen dispersed throughout the colony, so she is accepted as theirs.
 I suspect that at some stage there will be more to find out, but at the moment, that is what we know.

 Here are some of my observations on queen introduction, not in any particular order:-

 Page created 14/04/2014

 Page updated 16/12/2022